Zegnat/php-innertext/README.md

 For whitespace normalisation this emulates [the white space processing rules](https://drafts.csswg.org/css-text/#white-space-rules) from the CSS Text Module Level 3 specification, currently a draft from the CSS Working Group at W3C.

+A second independent implement of these ideas in Python is available as well: [sknebel/python-innertext](https://github.com/sknebel/python-innertext).

 ## Annotated Implementation

 ### innerText